ncatlab/nlab-content/pages/6/6/5/6/26566/content.md

 This makes the [[category of couplings]] canonically a [[dagger category]].

-For transport plans specified by kernels, this symmetry corresponds exactly to [[Markov kernel#bayesian_inversion|Bayesian inversion of measure-preserving kernels]].
+For transport plans specified by kernels, this symmetry corresponds exactly to [[Bayesian inversion]] of kernels.